Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3487.8333333333335,3508.867162.md

 # [February 6th, 2019 Livestream](../2019-02-06.md)
 ## Q&A: Any timeline on when the end game will be released?
 https://youtube.com/embed/Dtm6xIj-wM4?autoplay=1&start=3487&end=3509
-This question was possibly duplicated with a more recent answer: [November 16th, 2021 Livestream Q&A: Is there an actual date for the official release of the game?](./yt-yoD51h2g5T0.md) [https://www.youtube.com/watch?v=yoD51h2g5T0](https://www.youtube.com/watch?v=yoD51h2g5T0)
+This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: When 1.0?](./yt-LxAm46qoEKY.md) [https://www.youtube.com/watch?v=LxAm46qoEKY](https://www.youtube.com/watch?v=LxAm46qoEKY)

 ### Topics